 Read Fine Homes to learn more about James Robertson’s Aberfeldie.

-John Thomas Smith (1816-1879), a publican and seven-time Mayor of Melbourne, erected his country residence, Ascot, in 1855.
-The fine home in Bank Street East, Ascot House, was offered for sale on October 23, 1909, as part of the 109-lot Ascot Estate.
+John Thomas Smith, publican, owned several properties in the Parish of Doutta Galla.
+He purchased a 58 acre Crown Allotment on 30 March 1848 and erected his country residence Ascot in 1855.
+He moved into his new home in about 1860.
+The stately home in Bank Street East, Ascot House, was offered for sale on 23 October 1909, as part of the 109 lot Ascot Estate.

-Patrick Higgins (1825-1882) purchased 10 acres along Maribyrnong Road and Ascot Vale Road in 1855, then called The Knoll.
-When his property was first put up for sale in 1866, it was called Ascot-Vale House.
-Higgins was a railway contractor involved in the Essendon railway line.
+Patrick Higgins (1825-1882) purchased 10 acres of land along Maribyrnong and Ascot Vale Roads in 1855, which was part of William Fletcher’s Knoll Estate.
+The first time his property was up for sale in 1866, it was called Ascot-Vale House.
+Higgins was a railway contractor involved in the Essendon Railway line.

-The Ascot Vale Housing Estate was built on the site previously occupied by the Ascot Racecourse, which had been opened by John Wren in 1893, which was closed down and then compulsorily acquired by the Victorian Government for the Housing Commission in March 1946.
+The Ascot Vale Housing Estate was built on the site previously occupied by the Ascot Racecourse.
+The Racecourse operated from 1893 until 1942 when it was requisitioned for military purposes before being compulsorily acquired by the Victorian Government for the Housing Commission in March 1946.

 Read Fine Homes to learn more about The Knoll and J. T. Smith’s Ascot and the subsequent Ascot House.

 Originally known as Braybrook Village, the name is probably derived from Avondale House and Estate, County Wicklow in Ireland.
 There is also a historic Avondale House in Falkirk, Scotland.
-Avondale Heights Post Office opened on December 9, 1957.
+The Essendon Historical Society needs to research this further.
+Avondale Heights Post Office opened on 9 December 1957.

-The area between the Showgrounds and the Saltwater River was known as Bagotville, named after Robert Cooper Bagot, the first Secretary of the Victoria Racing Club.
-He owned property including Fisher Parade, Leonard Avenue and Watson Terrace.
-After his death in 1881, the land was subdivided and offered for sale as the Bagotville Estate in 1882.
+The area between the Showgrounds and the Saltwater River was known as Bagotville, named after Robert Cooper Bagot, the first Secretary of the Victoria Racing Club and early Borough Councillor.
+His property included Fisher Parade, Leonard Avenue and Watson Terrace.
+After his death in 1881 the land was subdivided and offered for sale as the Bagotville Estate by Henry Byron Moore in 1882.

-- Daniel Bruce, a son-in-law of John Batman, claimed that Dutigalla was a corruption of “N’uthergalla,” a word used by the local Woiwurung people to describe the locality.
+Daniel Bruce, a son-in-law of John Batman, claimed that Dutigalla it is a corruption of N’uthergalla, a word used by the local Woiwurung people.
+Other explanations include:

-- Dutigalla was the name of an indigenous tribe on the original Batman Treaty, signed on the Merri Creek; however, there was no group of this name.
+- The name is that of the indigenous tribe on the original Batman treaty deed signed on the Merri Creek, Northcote.
+However, there was no group of this name.

-Richard Green (1808 -1878), a shipping merchant, named the district after the Essendon village in Hertfordshire, England.
-The Townships of Essendon and Hawstead were set out following a survey by Eugene Bellairs in the early 1850s and the name “Essendon” was first used in a newspaper report in December 1852.
-The Essendon Railway Station opened November 1, 1860.
+Richard Green (1808 -1878), shipping merchant is believed to have named the district after the Essendon village in Hertfordshire, England.
+The Townships of Essendon and Hawstead were set out following a survey by Eugene Bellairs in the early 1850s and the name Essendon was first used in a newspaper report in December 1852.
+The Essendon Railway Station opened 1 November 1860.

 WWI Renaming Attempt